 What Is the Poem's Rhyme Scheme: AABB, ABAB, ABCB, ABCD Explained

 Ever read a poem and feel like it's got a musical quality — almost like a song?
-On top of that, there's a reason for that.
-Poets have been using rhyme schemes for centuries to create rhythm, emphasis, and that satisfying sense of closure at the end of each line.
+Think about it: there's a reason for that.
+Also, poets have been using rhyme schemes for centuries to create rhythm, emphasis, and that satisfying sense of closure at the end of each line.
 But what exactly is a rhyme scheme, and how do you go from staring at a bunch of letters to actually understanding what they're telling you?

 Here's the good news: you don't need a literature degree to figure this out.
-Here's the thing — once you know how rhyme schemes work, you'll start seeing them everywhere — in Shakespeare, in nursery rhymes, in your favorite song lyrics.
+Once you know how rhyme schemes work, you'll start seeing them everywhere — in Shakespeare, in nursery rhymes, in your favorite song lyrics.
 It's a skill that once you have it, you can't unsee it.

 What Is Rhyme Scheme, Really?

 At its core, a rhyme scheme is just a system of letters that shows which lines in a poem rhyme with each other.
-Think about it: each line gets assigned a letter, and lines that rhyme share the same letter.
+Each line gets assigned a letter, and lines that rhyme share the same letter.
 That's it.

 The letters always start with A and move through the alphabet in order.
 You don't reuse a letter until you hit a new rhyme.
 Simple, right?